darryncampbell/DataWedge-Workflow-Sample/README.md

 ### Coding and OCR (License Plates, VIN, TIN, Meters): Receiving Data

-Parsing OCR results is very similar to how Freeform image capture results are parsed, as explained previously and the [Workflow programmer's guide](https://techdocs.zebra.com/datawedge/latest/guide/programmers-guides/workflow-input/#ocrresultoutput) is the best place to start understanding either.
+Parsing OCR results is very similar to how Free-Form image capture results are parsed, as explained previously and the [Workflow programmer's guide](https://techdocs.zebra.com/datawedge/latest/guide/programmers-guides/workflow-input/#ocrresultoutput) is the best place to start understanding either.

 Most importantly for OCR, please refer to the ['OCR Result Output'](https://techdocs.zebra.com/datawedge/latest/guide/programmers-guides/workflow-input/#ocrresultoutput) section of the Workflow programmer's guide as that gives specific information about parsing the received OCR value.